BabylonJS/Documentation/content/How_To/scene/Reduce_memory_footprint.md

 ```

-You can find a demo here: <Playground id="#AS54U8#1" title="Reducing Memory Footprint Example" description="Simple example showing how to reduce the memory footprint of a scene." image=""/>
+You can find a demo here: <Playground id="#AS54U8#1" title="Reducing Memory Footprint Example" description="Simple example showing how to reduce the memory footprint of a scene."/>